Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 9.6.2 (PROGRAM) Quicksort

-Let’s develop a recursive function named `quicksort` that uses the Quicksort algorithm to sort an array of integers.
+Let's develop a recursive function named `quicksort` that uses the Quicksort algorithm to sort an array of integers.
 To test the function, we'll have `main` read 10 numbers into an array, call `guicksort` to sort the array, then print the elements in the array:

 ```shell
 Enter 10 numbers to be sorted: 9 16 47 82 4 66 12 3 25 51